csggnn/qnet_navigation/Report.md

 [Here](https://youtu.be/L3VQbwDsEB4) is a video of my trained agent in action

-<iframe width="500" height="500" src="https://www.youtube.com/embed/L3VQbwDsEB4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The 5 best scoring agents can be seen in action using solution.py.
-The top_configs folders includes the related weights, configuration and training scores.
+The top_configs folders includes the related weights, configuration and training scores for these 5 trained Q-Nets.

 ### Future Work